 Takei is perhaps best known for his role as Captain Sulu in Star Trek.
 Since leaving the bridge of the Enterprise, however, Takei has frequently spoken out against injustice and human rights abuses.
-Takei was only four years old during the time of his internment.
+Takei was only 4 years old during the time of his internment.
 IDW editor Justin Eisinger and writer Steven Scott scripted the memoir.
 Artist Harmony Becker (Himawari Share) provided artwork for the haunting graphic memoir.

 The panel began with moderator Leigh Walton (marketing director Top Shelf) introducing the panelists to a packed room.
 George Takei walked out to a standing ovation from the crowd.
 A representative from Comic-Con International presented Takei with the Inkpot Award.
 The Award is given out to individuals for their contributions to the field of comics, science fiction, and fantasy.